A look at the function of ascorbic acid in loaf manufacture and why is is not in the Campaign's definition of Real Bread

 A UK patent for the use of ascorbic acid in baking was issued in 1936.

-It was, however, only when the tide turned against the use of other supposedly ‘safe’ chemicals including potassium bromate and azodicarbonimide on health grounds that ascorbic acid became more popular amongst industrial bakers in the UK.
+It was, however, only when the tide turned against the use of other supposedly ‘safe’ chemicals including potassium bromate and azodicarbonimide on health grounds that ascorbic acid became more popular amongst industrial loaf fabricators in the UK.

 ASCORBIC ACID….why use it?